ingo/ingo.github.io/_recipes/memphis_style_ribs.md

 title: Memphis-Style Ribs
 ---

 Pork ribs are rubbed with a blend of herbs and spices then smoked over indirect heat.
 The simple idea of smoked pork ribs has given birth to many great regional variations over time.
-A pork rib fresh off the grill or smoker is one of life's great pleasuresThe Memphis-Style Ribs recipe is from Steven Raichlen's The Barbecue!
+A pork rib fresh off the grill or smoker is one of life's great pleasures.
+The Memphis-Style Ribs recipe is from Steven Raichlen's The Barbecue!
 Bible.
-This recipe never fails to amaze how one simple idea can give birth to so many great regional variations.
-Consider ribs.
-The pork rib is one of the most perfect morsels ever to occupy a grill.

 ### Ingredients